 In accordance with California Public Utilities Code Section 99246, the Commission in its role as the RTPA is required every three years to arrange for performance audits of its activities as well as the activities of the transit operators to which it allocates TDA funds.
 The Commission's Rail Program is not included in the audit as it is part of Metrolink's Triennial Performance Audit review.
-The Commission's 2019 TDA Triennial Audit found that it is in compliance with all TDA requirements and in some cases exceeds those requirements.
-Five recommendations, which staff has implemented and/or is addressing, were provided to improve the Commission's administration and management of TDA and its organization:
+The Commission's 2021 TDA Triennial Audit found that it is in compliance with all TDA requirements and in some cases exceeds those requirements.
+Three recommendations, which staff has implemented and/or is addressing, were provided to improve the Commission's administration and management of TDA and its organization:

 - 1. A carryover from the prior two performance audits, the Commission should revisit the TDA formula for Western Riverside County bus and commuter rail service; - 2.
-A carryover from the prior performance audit, one requirement for the transit operators Financial Transactions Report is that the transit operator prepares separate reports for general public transit and for specialized services; - 3.
-Update the Commission's policy on the use of STA funds for operating assistance, which was approved in June 2019, be updated to reflect Senate Bill (SB) 508; - 4.
-Review and update the Commission's SRTP process to serve more as a planning document that forecasts and provides direction on operating and capital projects and service delivery for the next three to five-year period rather than an annual budgeting document; and - 5.
+A carryover from the prior performance audit, requires that the transit operators' Financial Transactions Report is prepared separately for general public transit and for specialized services; and - 3.
 Develop a local guidance manual that contains the procedures and protocol for TDA claims and the Commission's transit policies.